7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 Two women siting around a table talking

-There are certain important things to keep in mind when drafting your resume; in particular, deciding where to put information and how to label it.
-When hiring managers have just a few seconds to glance over your resume, it’s important that you organize it efficiently so that they can easily find the most important information.
+There are certain things to keep in mind when drafting your resume.
+In particular, you’ll need to decide where to put information and how to label it.
+When hiring managers have just a few seconds to glance over your resume, it’s important that you organize it so they can easily find the key information.

 Your resume will likely be scanned by an applicant tracking system

 If your information is not labeled correctly, the ATS won’t know how to categorize it.
 Applicant tracking systems scan through your information using page markers like headers.
-If you have easily navigable resume headers, the ATS will have no problem parsing your information correctly and passing the relevant information on to the employer.
+If you have easily navigable resume headers and sections, the ATS is more likely to interpret your resume accurately.

-If your resume is not structured correctly, however, the applicant tracking system will have a hard time locating relevant information.
+If your resume is not well structured, however, the applicant tracking system will have a hard time locating relevant details.
 It will present the employer with jumbled information.

-In short, don't confuse the machine!
-A well-organized resume will make it easy for the computer to identify keywords and categorize your information, bringing you one step closer to winning an interview and landing the job.
+In short, a well-organized resume will make it easy for the ATS to identify keywords and categorize your information, bringing you one step closer to winning an interview and landing the job.

-Let’s expand on the role of the hiring manager and look more in-depth at how hiring managers spend these precious six seconds analyzing each resume.
+Let’s expand on the role of the hiring manager and look more closely at how they spend these precious seconds analyzing each resume.

-Ladders analyzed the tendencies of 30 recruiters over a 10-week period.
-The results speak volumes about what the most important aspects of a successful resume are (you can check out the full report here).
+Ladders analyzed recruiter tendencies, and the results speak volumes about what the most important aspects of a successful resume are (you can check out the full report here).
+In short, they found the average hiring manager spends just 7.4 seconds looking at each resume.

 To make you seem professional

-Now that we've established why concise resume organization is essential to success let’s dive into the details of how you can effectively use resume headers to arrange your resume.
+Now that we've established why concise resume organization is essential to success let’s dive into the details of how you can effectively use resume headers and sections to structure your resume.

 Headers for your resume

 First, determine which information is likely to be most important to the employer.
 Usually, it’s things that prove your suitability for the role, such as experience, skills, and qualifications.
-Then, clearly label that information and format it in an easy-to-read manner.
+Then, clearly label that information and format it clearly.
 The most important sections include:

 1. Resume title and header section